frappe/frappe_docs/frappe_docs/www/docs/user/en/core/router.md

 ### Serving Static File

-This is seldom used, but using this you can serve pdfs, images etc from the `www` folder of any app installed on the site.
+This is seldom used, but using this you can serve PDFs, images etc from the `www` folder of any app installed on the site.
 Any file that is **not** one of the following types `html`, `md`, `js`, `xml`, `css`, `txt` or `py` is considered to be a static file.

-The prefered way of serving static files would be to add them to the `public` folder of your frappe app.
-That way it will be served by NGINX directly leverging compression and caching while also reducing latency
+The preferred way of serving static files would be to add them to the `public` folder of your frappe app.
+That way it will be served by NGINX directly leveraging compression and caching while also reducing latency

 ### Web Forms